Table of Contents

+In the Book of Acts, new believers were baptized in the name of Jesus.
+“Repent and be baptized, every one of you, in the name of Jesus Christ for the forgiveness of your sins.
+And you will receive the gift of the Holy Spirit’” (Acts 2:38 also 8:12; 8:16; 10:48; 19:5).
 Peter taught that “there is no other name under heaven given among men by which we must be saved” (Acts 4:12).
 So, getting baptized in the name of Jesus indicates the believer’s faith in Christ as the Savior of mankind.
 This is similar to how we pray in Jesus’ name (John 14:13).
-In the Book of Acts, new believers were baptized in the name of Jesus (Acts 2:38; 8:12; 8:16; 10:48; 19:5).

 Before Jesus ascended to heaven, He commissioned the disciples to “Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost” (Matthew 28:19).
 Being baptized in the name of the Father, Son, and Holy Spirit is identification with the Godhead and their power over our lives.

-And since, Jesus, the Father and the Holy Spirit are one (John 10:30; Acts 16:7), both baptisms are correct.
+Since, Jesus, the Father and the Holy Spirit are one (John 10:30; Acts 16:7), both baptisms (by the name of Jesus and by the Father, Son and Holy Spirit) are correct.
 But combining the testimonies of Matthew with the book of Acts, candidates may be baptized in the name of the Father, and the Son, Jesus Christ, and the Holy Ghost.
 Following this method prevents exalting one Scripture above another.
 What is more important is the recognition that baptism identifies us with the death, burial and resurrection of Christ, our Savior.
 We are buried with Him and are raised to walk with Him in newness of life.

 In His service,